-- The mentor is anyone who guides the course of your experience.
+- A mentor is someone who guides the course of your experience.
 There may be more than one mentor, depending on the circumstances. - First-year radiography students are assigned to a second-year radiography student mentor in their respective clinical education settings.